TG Universes & Series:

-Jenny had already booked the team into the “Erhorns Gasthaus” for the championship weekend.
-In her words “a nice hotel only a few kilometers from the race course.”
+Jenny had already found accommodation for the team during the championship weekend.
+In her words “a nice hotel only a few kilometres from the race course.”

-On the couple of occasions the pro team had returned to Bad Neuenahr during breaks in their race schedule, Jules had eagerly gone out with her mum or dad in the car, following Gaby and Judith as they rode with the pro Team on their training rides.
+On the couple of occasions, when the pro team had returned to Bad Neuenahr, Jules had volunteered to go out with her mum or dad in the support car, following Gaby and Judith as they rode with the pro Team on their training rides.

 Comments are Greatly Appreciated!